barmanrajdeep/Online-dictionary/README.md

 # Online-dictionary

-A place to add words and their meanings.
+Look for the meaning of words.
+You can also add to it words that are not present.